-B. Summary Statistics
+B. Summary statistics

 Our final sample consists of several million fund-report date-holding observations with associated earnings announcement returns, spread across 110,236 fund-report dates.
-Table 1 presents summary statistics.
+Table 1 shows summary statistics.
 In the first column, the number of funds has increased dramatically over the sample period.
-Almost half of the usable fund-report dates occur in the last 5 years.
-The next 3 columns indicate the distribution of investment objectives.
-The subsequent 5 columns give fund holdings and trading activity.
-For the average fund-report date, we are able to identify and benchmark 90.0 holdings.
+Almost half of the useable fund-report dates are in the last five years.
+The next three columns show the distribution of investment objectives.
+The subsequent five columns show fund holdings and trading activity.
+For the average fund-report date we are able to identify and benchmark 90.0 holdings.
 Portfolio breadth has increased steadily over time.
 On average, 54.0 holdings receive an increase in weight in the portfolio over that in the prior report, of which 18.7 are first buys.
-We see that 53.1 holdings receive a decrease in weight, on average, and 17.0 of these decrease to 0.
-We also distinguish the performance of first buys and last sells, since it is particularly clear that these reflect a deliberate trading decision.
+53.1 holdings receive a decrease in weight, on average, and 17.0 of these decrease to zero.
+We also distinguish the performance of first buys and last sells since it is particularly clear that these reflect a deliberate trading decision.

 The last columns summarize fund characteristics.
 Fund size is the total market value of the fund's reported equity holdings for which we also have earnings announcement return data.
 Average size peaks at \$85.5 million in 1999.
-Turnover is available for 71% of the sample, averages 96.6% per year for the subsample for which it is available, increases through 2000, and then falls somewhat.
-The expense ratio is available for about 76% of the sample, averages 1.27% per year for the subsample for which it is available, and increases by 42 bp over the period.
-The last column indicates the percentage of funds using incentive fees.
-In the average year, 1.9% of funds use fees.
-Elton et al. (2003) report that these funds account for around 10% of all mutual fund assets.
+Turnover is available for 71% of the sample, averages 96.6 percent per year for the sub-sample for which it is available, and increases through 2000 and then falls somewhat.
+The expense ratio is available for about 76 percent of the sample, averages 1.27 percent per year for the sub-sample for which it is available, and increases by 42 basis points over the period.
+The last column shows the percentage of funds using incentive fees.
+In the average year, 1.9 percent of funds use fees.
+Elton et al. (2003) report that these funds account for around 10 percent of all mutual fund assets.
 Some of these characteristics display trends, so we sort funds into quintiles within each reporting period in some analyses.